 Mona Loves Gustav seeks to inspire the love of art, through curated, personalized experiences.
-It is a platform designed to help new art collectors discover the art that speaks to them, by facilitating an understanding of the viewer’s personality traits as they relate to visual characteristics in art works.
+It is a platform designed for the discovery of art, by facilitating an understanding of the viewer’s personality traits as they relate to visual characteristics in art works.

 How do we do this?
 We made the ArtDNA® Quiz!
-Take our scientifically-developed ArtDNA® Quiz, and discover your art personality — this is the first step towards building a collection that matches your taste and your budget.
+Take our scientifically-developed ArtDNA® Quiz, and discover your art personality.

 These paintings, separated by centuries, materials, techniques, geography, and even the social influences of their time, have an unmistakable connection in that they are each succinctly representative of every artist’s innate, unwavering need to interpret and reflect his or her observations of nature and the human condition through color, shape, line, and form.
 Through this expression, artists invite their viewers to question and explore nature, society and culture, and discover a sense of themselves individually by the connections they make to the work in view, to art, writ large, and ultimately to one another.

 People are often amused to find that art and I were not immediate bedfellows.
 My parents are forever art enthusiasts, and I was exposed to the art world at a young age, but if we meet, remind me to parley the storied family tale of seven-year-old me pitching an inconsolable fit at the MET.
 Retelling that story as an adult provided me an enlightened understanding of how challenging art really is — I now acknowledge that viewing and appreciating art is difficult for many.
 The world of art is rife with complications that can revert even the most mature of us into petulant 7 year-olds!